Blac Chyna Spotted Without Engagement Ring Sparking Rumors She Was Using Rob Kardashian To Climb The Ladder

 — Mary Morisson (@maryMorrison69) April 7, 2017

-Chyna’s plans with the Kardashian name might have something to do with it
+Chyna and Rob are certainly not together or engaged.
+Chyna’s plans with the Kardashian name might have something to do with it.

 Rumor has it that Blac was simply interested in marrying Rob so that she could use the Kardashian trademark to climb the ladder of success.
 Having access to the Kardashian name would allow the 28-year-old to boost her businesses.
 However, she was denied those rights which is perhaps why she no longer needs Rob in her life.
-It is not clear whether this is the actual reason behind their breakup though there are other reports that it might have been for other reasons.
+It is not clear whether this is the actual reason behind their breakup, though there are other reports that it might have been for other reasons.

 “Chyna and Rob are certainly not together or engaged.
 In fact, Chyna gave the engagement ring back to Rob when they broke up last month,” a source told E!
 News.

-The insider further pointed out that there was a huge fight between Chyna and her Kardashian fiancé about a month ago which is roughly the same time she gave back the engagement ring.
+The insider further pointed out that there was a huge fight between Chyna and her Kardashian fiancé about a month ago, which is roughly the same time she gave back the engagement ring.
 Whatever the case, it is clear that the 28-year-old is no longer motivated to pursue the Kardashian family name.
 The end of their relationship certainly means a cloud of uncertainty is currently looming over Rob’s life.
-Blac played a key role especially in getting him out of a depressive state.
+Blac played a key role, especially in getting him out of a depressive state.
 The breakup also leads to questions about how they plan to handle parenthood when it comes to baby Dream.

 “They are amicable and get along when it comes to Dream.
 There’s no set day or times that Rob will take care of Dream.
 They haven’t fully figured it out yet, but they are working on it,” the source further pointed out.

-Dream who is now 4-months-old has had a huge impact on Rob’s life and has been a constant source of Inspiration to the 31-year-old.
+Dream, who is now 4-months-old, has had a huge impact on Rob’s life and has been a constant source of inspiration to the 31-year-old.
 Hopefully, the breakup will not keep him away from his pride and joy.
 Meanwhile, the breakup further points to the fact that Chyna does not get along with the Kardashian sisters.
 The two parties have been in a massive legal battle ever since Blac filed an application to use the Angela Kardashian trademark.

 The Kardashian sisters were clearly not pleased with the fact that Chyna wanted to use their family name for her own personal gain and so they filed to have the application blocked.
 Unfortunately for the 28-year-old, she lost the legal battle to the three Kardashian sisters.
 However, this ended up raising questions as to whether she wanted to be with Rob just so that she could sneakily earn the right to use the Kardashian brand name.